MrCartoonology/mrcartoonology.github.io/_posts/2025-04-17-supercal_first_experiments.md

 as well - loading the model as float32, not using low_cpu_mem_usage=True, and clip_gradient to 1.0,
 I can get it to train - and memory usage goes to 61GB out of the 64GB.

-Loading the model staright - 23GB
+Loading the model straight - 23GB

 ## First Results